7 Key Differences You Should Know

 VPS hosting is less limited.
 Because you hold a larger portion of the server’s hardware, you have more resource.
 You’ll also get root access over the server environment, which basically means you can install extra software and edit any file on the server.

-VPS vs Dedicated Hosting – Resource Allocation: Verdict
+Shared Hosting vs VPS Hosting – Resource Allocation: Verdict